 All organisations can be vulnerable to a DDoS attack, but knowing how to respond in the occurrence will help to minimise the damage.

 In 2017, 57% of enterprises and 45% of data centre operators saw their internet bandwidth saturated due to a DDoS attacks according to Arbor Networks' 2018 Worldwide Infrastructure Security Report, which also found a total of 7.5 million DDoS attacks in 2017.

-DDOS attacks vary in form, but all share the common objective of taking an online service down by targeting it from multiple different hosts.
-Despite their potential for harm, there are still ways to mitigate the damage once your systems are breached.
+DDOS attacks vary in form, but all share the common objective of taking an online service down by targeting it from multiple hosts.
+Despite their potential for harm, there are still ways to mitigate the damage.

 [Read next: How to respond to ransomware threats]